xDaryamo/puccini/examples/openstack/README.md

 ------------------

 Many operating systems have Ansible as a package, but you can install a specific version manually in a Python virtual environment.
-Here's how to do it on Fedora:

-    sudo dnf install python3-virtualenv libselinux-python3
-    python -m venv --system-site-packages env
-    . env/bin/activate
-    pip install ansible==2.9.5 os-client-config==2.0.0

-In the above we specify versions that we used for testing, but feel free to omit the versions and try the latest and greatest.
+[Here's](install-ansible) our example script.

 Configuring for Your OpenStack